merefield/discourse-chatbot/README.md

 Alternatively:

-* Switch `chatbot embeddings strategy` to `category` and populate `chatbot embeddings categories` with Categories you wish the bot to know about.
+* Switch `chatbot embeddings strategy` to `categories` and populate `chatbot embeddings categories` with Categories you wish the bot to know about.
 (Be aware that if you add any private Categories, it should know about those and anything the bot says in public, anywhere might leak to less privileged users so just be a bit careful on what you add).
 * remove `local_forum_search` from the tool settings for trust levels that should not search embedded posts
 * mitigate with moderation